octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 ![](../../static/img/dapp/front15.png)

-An alert appears in the top-right corner, and disappears after five seconds.
+An alert appears in the top-right corner and disappears after five seconds.

 # Adding transaction notifications